DarrachBarneveld/CoolCoders-PP4/README.md

 ### Sign In page

 It features a form with fields for inputting name, email, username, password, and password confirmation.
 Underneath the form, there is a link to log in for users with existing accounts, followed by the signup button.
-After signup, users receive a welcome email at the provided email address and are then directed to the profile page update form, where they can personalize their profiles.
+After signup, users receive a welcome email at the provided email address and are then directed to the profile page update form, where they can personalise their profiles.

 <details><summary>Sign In</summary>
 <img src="./documentation/images/features/signin.png">